 According to research, post-workout naps may help you:

-Rest your muscles more effectively by giving them uninterrupted recovery time
+Rest your muscles by giving them uninterrupted recovery time

-Boost your energy levels, if your workout leaves you feeling extra tired
+Boost your energy levels, if your workout makes you extra tired

 Jump-start your metabolism and burn fat faster while you sleep

-Be difficult to take, because exercise increases cortisol — a stress hormone that makes it harder to fall asleep
+Be difficult to do because exercise increases cortisol.
+(It's a stress hormone that makes it harder to fall asleep.)

-Lead to burning fewer calories since your metabolism slows down when you stop moving around (1)
+Lead to burning fewer calories.
+Some experts say your metabolism slows when you stop moving, according to Sleep Advisor(1).

-Affect your nighttime sleep if you already suffer from sleep-related problems (e.g., insomnia)
+Affect your nighttime sleep.
+Especially if you already have sleep-related problems like insomnia

 Should You Nap After You Exercise?